Latte Tags

 {parameters}

-Just as a function declares its parameters, a template can declare its variables at its beginning:
+Just as a function declares its parameters, a template can declare its variables at the beginning:

 {parameters